liyj144/statusok/README.md

 Monitor your Website and APIs from your computer.Get notified through Slack or E-mail when your server is down or response time is more than expected.

+## This project is for auto monitor API status.
+Project is Forked from statusok(https://github.com/sanathp/statusok.git).
+And add auto login , record response body, move response code from influxDb field to tag.

 ## Simple Version